HikariNight/Mouse-Movement-Detector/README.md

 ## 🎯 What is MMD?

 **Mouse Movement Detector (MMD)** is a lightweight Python application that monitors and counts your mouse movements in real-time.
-Using a clean and simple **CustomTkinter GUI**, this app visually indicates whether your cursor is active — down to the millisecond — and how long it's been in motion.
+Using a clean and simple **CustomTkinter GUI**, this app visually indicates whether your cursor has been moved and for how long (down to the millisecond).

 Perfect for:

 * Testing custom mice or sensors
-* Creating idle-time-based workflows
 * Simple desktop experiments
-* Debugging ghost mouse issues 👻🖱️

 ---